alhockly/pi-wireless-drive/README.md

 5. restart samba `sudo service smbd restart`
 6. add user to samba `sudo smbpasswd -a <username>`
 7. enable new user `sudo smbpasswd -e <username>`
+8. copy timemachine.service from this repo to /etc/avahi/services
-7. shutdown pi and connect the disk to mac via usb
+9. shutdown pi and connect the disk to mac via usb

 Mac